Amirreza81/Artificial-Intelligence/README.md

 # Artificial Intelligence 🤖🧠

-**Solutions to practical assignents of Artificial Intelligence course (CE-417) at Sharif University of Technology**
+**Solutions to practical assignments of Artificial Intelligence course (CE-417) at Sharif University of Technology**

 The topics of assignments are: